open/close all folders

 - Dumbo: The ringmaster explaining the Pyramid of Pachyderms act and the clowns celebrating after the show are both shown as shadows seen from inside the tents.
 Also, the DeliveryStorks at the opening and the roustabouts setting up the big top in the rain.

-- The nightmare-inducing donkey transformation scene in Pinocchio.
+- The final phase nightmare-inducing donkey transformation scene in Pinocchio.

 - Aladdin has one as the genie-empowered Jafar turns from banishing Aladdin to advance on Jasmine and her father.

 - Mushu uses the Shadow Discretion Shot in Mulan to pull off the image of an intimidating fierce dragon, until we see he's just a little guy.